Yes, you can refinish a hardwood floor.

 For "out-of-staters," we sell some of our favorite products online.
 Shop now.

-You can so sand your own hardwood floors.
+Hardwood floor advice for you.
+Now you can sand your own floors.

 Look, we’re not promising to turn you into a flooring professional with one lesson.
 But we guarantee you will do a better job than that contractor you're thinking about hiring off of Craig's list.
 More